Kaiya Harris Thompson

 Art brings nearly 25 years of business and community service experience to the Columbus Works team.
 Art is a proven and respected community leader, and is an expert in serving residents of under-served neighborhoods in Columbus, including those experiencing poverty, trauma, and substance abuse.
 Art is a graduate of the prestigious DeVos Urban Leadership Initiative, and is an an expert on the needs of opportunity youth and creating collaborate partnerships, Art has a proven track record of innovative solutions, delivering results that change lives and communities.
 For ore than 20 years,

 Art has lead business units delivering production on-time, leading people, managing budgets, quality assurance, and customer experience.
 Art and his family live in Columbus, and are actively engaged in service to their community..

-Kela Davis, Life Coach
+Kela Davis, Director of Operations and Life Coach

 Seth VanHorn, Manager, Columbus Works @Work